 After last week’s Bourbon Vanilla Bean Ice Cream, I thought I’d share another boozy treat this week.
 After all, cold things go hand in hand with Summer, especially on long weekends.
 One must stay refreshed, right?

 Besides, it’s a holiday weekend and a good summertime Mango Sangria with Frozen Blueberries goes a long way.
 It can be made ahead, hang out in the fridge and be on the ready when you are.

-Mix it in a 2 Qt Ball jar for the ultimate convenience.
+Mix this white wine sangria in a 2 Qt Ball jar for the ultimate convenience.
 Grab that jar and take it on a picnic or shove it in a cooler you’re taking to a friend’s BBQ.
 It’s portable!

 Sangria is somewhat new to me.
 I’d never DIYed sangria until last summer when I was inspired by this article from Epicurious.
 I was so surprised with how simple it is and the suggestion to add bubbles.
 I’d never had sangria with bubbles.
+I mean, why not?
 Adding club soda amps up the refreshment factor and makes it more fun!

-What’s more, unlike a cocktail, it can hang out in the fridge for a day or two and be ready when you are.
+What’s more, unlike a cocktail, sangria can hang out in the fridge for a day or two and be ready when you are.
 Make a big batch or small, whatever suits your plans.

 This recipe is a snap to pull together.
 Just make sure you allow the sangria to set overnight.
 That way the mango has time to release its juices into the booze.

 Unless smashed, the blueberries won’t add any flavor, but I add them for color and enjoyment while sipping on this ultimate summertime sangria.

 Refreshing Mango Sangria

 - Blueberries a few handfuls

-- 2 1/2 C White Wine such as pinot grigio or riesling 558g
+- 2 1/2 C White Wine such as Chardonnay I like Bonterra 558g

 - 1/2 C Cointreau 105g